Building caring communities together | Western Cape Government

 • Cough into the inside of your elbow to limit the spread of germs.

-• If you’re travelling by train, sit in the carriage that your ticket indicates, e.g. metro or metro plus.
+• If you’re travelling by train, sit in the carriage indicated on your ticket, e.g. metro or metro plus.

 • If you’re using MyCiti busses, don’t sit on the red seats marked for the elderly, disabled or frail.